UNDP-Accelerator-Labs/platform/README.md

 ## Setup Python

-In order to setup python run:
+In order to setup python install `python >= 3.10` and `conda`.
+Create a new environment and activate it.
+Then run:
 ```
 make install-python
 ```